Smooth Generalized Interval Exchange Transformations with Wandering Intervals, from explicit Derived from pseudo-Anosov maps: The induced GIET

-Since the family of vector fields $(x,\beta) \mapsto v^s_{\beta}(x)$ is continuous, we can deform by some homotopy $\mathcal{R}_0$ into $\mathcal{R}_{\beta}=(R^{\beta}_0, \ldots, R^{\beta}_{|\Sigma|})$ while preserving the vertical direction, where $\beta$ is the amplitude of the perturbations in the construction of $f$.
-In more details, the homotopy sends the portions of trajectories of the horizontal flow that connect conical points to $\gamma_0$, to the portions of trajectories of $h_t$ which contain a conical point.
-Since the vector field $v^s_{\beta}$ has its horizontal component constant equal to 1, these latter trajectories are the ones connecting conical points to $\gamma$, where $\gamma$ is a slightly longer or shorter copy of $\gamma_0$.
+Since the family of vector fields $(x,\beta) \mapsto v^s_{\beta}(x)$ is continuous, we can deform by some homotopy $\mathcal{R}_0$ into $\mathcal{R}_{\beta}=(R^{\beta}_1, \ldots, R^{\beta}_{\ell})$ while preserving the horizontal direction, where $\beta$ is the amplitude of the perturbations in the construction of $f$.
+In more details, the homotopy sends the portions of trajectories of the vertical flow that connect conical points to $\gamma_0$, to the portions of trajectories of $h_t$ which contain a conical point.
+Since the vector field $v^s_{\beta}$ has its vertical component constant equal to 1, these latter trajectories are the ones connecting conical points to $\gamma$, where $\gamma$ is a slightly longer or shorter copy of $\gamma_0$.
 Since any two trajectories do not intersect, these portions of trajectories of $h_t$ are still the shortest ones that connect conical points to $\gamma$

-Call $T$ (resp. $T_0$) the Poincar\'e first return map to $\gamma$ (resp $\gamma_0$) of $h_t$ (resp. of the unit speed horizontal flow associate to $\varphi$).
+Call $T$ (resp. $T_0$) the Poincar\'e first return map to $\gamma$ (resp $\gamma_0$) of $h_t$ (resp. of the unit speed vertical flow associate to $\varphi$).
 It is clear from the construction that $T_0$ is an IET and that $T$ is a GIET.
-Since for all $\beta$, the horizontal component of $v^s_{\beta}$ is equal to one, both $T$ and $T_0$ have the same combinatorial data.
-Furthermore, by construction, $T$ and $T_0$ have the same path in the Rauzy-graph -- otherwise for some parameter $\beta^*$ the GIET $T_{\beta^*}$ induced by $\mathcal{R}_{\beta^*}$ would have a connection, which corresponds geometrically to a side of a rectangle of $\mathcal{R}_{\beta^*}$ connecting a conical point to another one: this is impossible since $f_{\beta^*}$ would contract this curve.
+Since for all $\beta$, the vertical component of $v^s_{\beta}$ is equal to one, both $T$ and $T_0$ have the same combinatorial data.
+Furthermore, by construction, $T$ and $T_0$ have the same path in the Rauzy-graph: fix an integer $n \geqslant 1$, then because of the continuity with respect to $\beta$, there exists a neighbourhood of $\beta_0$ such that all of the induced GIET have the same first $n$ steps in the Rauzy-Veech algorithm.
+Consider the maximal open set with this property, and let $\beta^*$ be a point in its boundary.
+We distinguish two cases: assume first that for $\beta^*$ the algorithm doesn't stop at the $n$-th step.
+Then there is a neighbourhood of $\beta^*$ contradicting the maximality.
+In the remaining case, the algorithm stops at the $n$-th step: the induced GIET must have a connection.
+This corresponds geometrically to a side of a rectangle of $\mathcal{R}_{\beta^*}$ connecting a conical point to another one: this is impossible since $f_{\beta^*}$ would contract this curve.
+Thus $T$ and $T_0$ have the same first $n$ steps in the Rauzy-Veech algorithm, for any $n$.

 Since foliations associated to a pseudo-Anosov have no closed leaf (see \cite{farb2011primer}), it follows that $T_0$ has no connection, hence, by \cite{yoccoz2005echanges}, the path of $T_0$ in the Rauzy graph is full and so $T_0$ and $T$ are semi-conjugated by a continuous, increasing and surjective function.
 Also, since $T_0$ has no connection, it is minimal.